‘Twas the day before Christmas, when all through the watch world,

 I decided to write about Christmas Eve Day.

-And then I was jolted by my kids and my dog,
+And then I was jolted by my kids and my dogs,

 “Stop writing, now.
-Everyone’s done for today reading the blog!”
+No one’s reading the blogs!”

 So I close the computer, and bid my adieu